 Hard Money Loan Minimum Qualifications

-Hard money lenders generally aren’t as strict as conforming lenders in terms of the borrower’s qualifications.
-They focus more on the property and the potential upside of the deal.
-However, they do want to see certain qualifications, such as a FICO score over 550 and real estate experience or contractor bids.
+Hard money lender underwriting is more flexible than conforming lenders in terms of borrower’s qualifications.
+They focus primarily on the property and the potential upside of the deal.
+They are investing in your project.
+If you are borrowing for a fix-and-flip, lenders want to see previous real estate experience or contractor bids and good equity.

-Typical borrower qualifications required for hard money loans include:
+In addition, borrower qualifications for hard money loans include:

 - FICO score of 550+ (check yours free here)